 \subsection{Transitivity}

-Transitivity is a fundamental property for any ranking system to maintain consistency.
-Transitivity is defined as follows:
+Transitivity is a fundamental property for a ranking system to maintain consistency.

 \begin{definition} For any three models $i, j, k \in M$; their match-ups are \textit{transitive} if $p_{ij} > 0.5, p_{jk} > 0.5$ and $p_{ik} > 0.5$.
-If any three models $i, j, k$ are transitive by definition \ref{def:transitivity}, we say that a ranking system \textit{preserves transitivity} if it ranks these models in order $i, j, k$.
+If $i, j, k$ are transitive, we say that a ranking system \textit{preserves transitivity} if it ranks these models in order $i, j, k$.
 Transitivity ensures that the ranking is coherent and interpretable. \end{definition}

-In the context of LLMs, transitivity guarantees that the relative strengths of models are accurately reflected across various pairwise comparisons.
-When utilized by researchers and practitioners, the general assumption of a model's placement on a leaderboard such as the LMSYS Chatbot Arena Leaderboard \cite{chiang2024chatbot} indicates its overall strength compared to its counterparts.
-This means that a lack of transitivity can lead to paradoxical rankings, where the ordering of models becomes circular or inconsistent, thereby diminishing the trust in the ranking system.
+Human evaluation data contains transitive and intransitive relationships, whereas ranking algorithms always produce perfectly transitive rankings.
+Transitive and intransitive relationships are mutually exclusive; however, intransitive relationships are inevitably lost, since ranking enforces transitivity.
+One of the key strengths of a ranking algorithm lies in its ability to preserve as much of the original transitive structure from human data as possible.
+Failure to do so can lead to paradoxical rankings, where the ordering of models becomes inconsistent, ultimately diminishing trust in the rating system.